 - He is my compass.
 If I am having a particularly difficult time with our children, I will ask my husband if he thinks I am being too hard on them, or unreasonable, or if he thinks I am being too easy on them.
 His perspective helps me steer straight and not veer off too far one way or the other like I am prone to do on my own.

-- He is the one I go to first.
+- He is the one I go to first (outside of the Lord).
 Whether it is good news, or a decision that must be made, or awful news – I call/text/email/talk to my husband FIRST about things.
 I seek out his opinion and his wisdom before I make decisions.

 - He does a lot of behind the scenes work on my blog.
 He helps find an audience for me and finds guest writers for me.